Tata Group: Epic Systems trade-secret case judgement

 In April 2016, a U.S. Federal grand jury awarded Epic Systems a $940 million judgement ($240 million in compensatory damages and $700 million in punitive damages) against Tata Consultancy Services (TCS) and Tata America International Corp.
 Filed 31 October 2014; the suit charged that a TCS employee had made "6,477 unauthorized downloads" while working at a hospital which "could be used to enhance Tata's competing product, Med Mantra."
 In 2017, U.S. District Court Judge William Conley reduced the award to $420 million ($140 million in compensatory damages and $280 million in punitive damages) due to Wisconsin state law; the company stated that they would appeal the judgement, as "not supported by evidence presented during the trial and a strong appeal can be made to superior court to fully set aside the jury verdict.”
 In 2020 the Seventh Circuit Court of Appeals affirmed the compensatory damages but recommended reducing the punitive damages to $140 million.
-TCS further appealed this to the Supreme Court but certiorari was denied.
+Epic further appealed this to the Supreme Court but certiorari was denied.

 2018 NCLT verdict

-In July 2018, the National Company Law Tribunal (NCLT), which "adjudicates issues relating to Indian companies," issued a verdict in the company's favor on charges of mismanagement leveled in 2016 by ousted chairman, Cyrus Mistry.
+In July 2018, the National Company Law Tribunal (NCLT), which "adjudicates issues relating to Indian companies," issued a verdict in the company's favour on charges of mismanagement leveled in 2016 by ousted chairman, Cyrus Mistry.

+Radia tapes

+In 2010, Tata Group was involved in the Radia tapes controversy, a political and corporate scandal involving lobbyist Niira Radia, whose public relations firm Vaishnavi Corporate Communications counted Tata among its most prominent clients alongside Reliance Industries.
+The Income Tax Department recorded approximately 5,851 telephone conversations involving Radia over a period of 300 days in 2008–09, as part of investigations into alleged money laundering and tax evasion.
+The tapes were subsequently leaked to the press and published by Outlook and Open magazines, revealing Radia's role as an intermediary between major corporate houses, politicians, and senior journalists.

+Ratan Tata, then chairman of the group, personally appeared in some of the recorded conversations with Radia.
+In 2011, Ratan Tata filed a petition before the Supreme Court of India seeking to prevent certain conversations from being made public on grounds of privacy.
+A counter-petition was simultaneously filed by the NGO Centre for Public Interest Litigation seeking full public disclosure of the transcripts.
+The Supreme Court subsequently placed privacy restrictions on state investigative agencies in relation to the tapes.

+Tata Teleservices, a Tata Group subsidiary, was drawn into the broader 2G spectrum case, with the group contesting allegations of irregular spectrum allocation.
+Radia subsequently closed Vaishnavi Corporate Communications in 2011 following the controversy.